christroutner/bitbox-js/README.md

-# BITBOX SDK
+# BITBOX JS
 This is a pure JavaScript fork of the [BITBOX SDK](https://github.com/Bitcoin-com/bitbox-sdk) maintained by Bitcoin.com.
 It was forked 5/9/19.
-This fork of the repository will remove babel and typescript as dependencies, making the code base pure JavaScript.
-This removes the time-lag in compiling the library and also means that error messages will indicate the actual lines of code (helpful), rather than lines in the compiled output (less helpful).
+This fork removes bable, typescript, and flow as dependencies.
+The code base is pure JavaScript, tested against node.js v10+ This removes the time-lag in compiling the library and also means that error messages will indicate the actual lines of code (helpful), rather than lines in the compiled output (less helpful).